Zongwen-Fan/C-CatBoost/README.md

 The optimal hyper-paramters are used for the final prediction as given in the jupyter notebook files.
 All the experiments are repeated for 20 times

-The results for predicting the Portuguese language course in "EDM Portuguese language-Complementary CatBoost.ipynb" The results for predicting the Mathematics course in "EDM Math-Complementary CatBoost-GitHub.ipynb" The results for predicting the math score in "EDM MathE dataset (4)-Complementary CatBoost.ipynb"
+The results for predicting the Portuguese language course in "EDM Portuguese language-Complementary CatBoost.ipynb" using the student-por.csv dataset
+The results for predicting the Mathematics course in "EDM Math-Complementary CatBoost-GitHub.ipynb" using the student-mat.csv dataset
+The results for predicting the math score in "EDM MathE dataset (4)-Complementary CatBoost.ipynb" using the exams.csv dataset